junxit/us-congress-bills-110/bill.md

 - **(3)** *Computer; protected computer* The terms computer and protected computer have the meanings given such terms in section 1030(e) of title 18, United States Code.
 - **(4)** *Computer software*
   - **(A)** *In general* Except as provided in subparagraph (B), the term computer software means a set of statements or instructions that can be installed and executed on a computer for the purpose of bringing about a certain result.
-  - **(B)** *Exception* Such term does not include computer software that is placed on the computer system of a user by an Internet service provider, interactive computer service, or Internet Web site solely to enable the user subsequently to use such provider or service or to access such Web site.
+  - **(B)** *Exceptions* Such term does not include—
+    - **(i)** computer software that is placed on the computer system of a user by an Internet service provider, interactive computer service, or Internet Web site solely to enable the user subsequently to use such provider or service or to access such Web site; or
-  - **(C)** *Rule of construction regarding cookies* This paragraph may not be construed to include, as computer software—
-    - **(i)** a cookie; or
-    - **(ii)** any other type of text or data file that solely may be read or transferred by a computer.
+    - **(ii)** a text or data file known as a cookie, to the extent that the text or data file—
+      - **(I)** is used, written to, or placed on the computer of a user by an Internet service provider, interactive computer service, or Internet website, or any entity acting with the authorization of and on behalf of such Internet service provider, interactive computer service, or Internet website; and
+      - **(II)** can be read or recognized solely to return information to such Internet service provider, interactive computer service, or Internet website, or any entity acting with the authorization of and on behalf of such Internet service provider, interactive computer service, or Internet website.
 - **(5)** *Commission* The term Commission means the Federal Trade Commission.
 - **(6)** *Damage* The term damage has the meaning given such term in section 1030(e) of title 18, United States Code.
-- **(7)** *Deceptive acts or practices* The term deceptive acts or practices has the meaning applicable to such term for purposes of section 5 of the Federal Trade Commission Act (15 U.S.C.
+- **(7)** *Unfair or deceptive acts or practices* The term unfair or deceptive acts or practices has the meaning applicable to such term for purposes of section 5 of the Federal Trade Commission Act (15 U.S.C.
 45).
 - **(8)** *Disable* The term disable means, with respect to an information collection program, to permanently prevent such program from executing any of the functions described in section 3(b)(1) that such program is otherwise capable of executing (including by removing, deleting, or disabling the program), unless the owner or operator of a protected computer takes a subsequent affirmative action to enable the execution of such functions.
 - **(9)** *Information collection functions* The term information collection functions means, with respect to an information collection program, the functions of the program described in subsection (b)(1) of section 3.
 - **(10)** *Information service* The term information service has the meaning given such term in section 3 of the Communications Act of 1934 (47 U.S.C.
 153).